-While I don’t shoot a ton of images daily right now I am making several thousand photos a year that I want to keep safe from the point of capture through to working with them and then saving them to long term backups.
-I’m still fairly new at all this and expect that these processes will change over time.
-As of January
+While I don't shoot a ton of images daily right now I am making several thousand photos a year that I want to keep safe from the point of capture through to working with them and then saving them to long term backups.
+These processes; and no doubt the hardware, will change over time.

 External Hard Drives

 - How much capacity do you expect to need and how do you access it?
 Shooting only RAW my files are between 15mb to 30mb per image.
 At around 20,000 images a year I fill up nearly 1TB of storage a year.

 - You may need a drive with extra space if you'll be using it for working files since you'll have extra copies of the images; some maybe with extra layers.

 - ** Great for redundant backups but not so great for working files because it takes longer to access files over the network

 - Cloud Storage via dropbox, amazon, others

 - Good long term offsite redundant storage that is safe from home disasters.

 - It’s somebody else’s computer meaning they control the terms by which you access it and the potential for having your property hacked and stolen may be minimal but it does exist.

 - Set a schedule and make it a habit.
 I do my full backups once a quarter, but honestly I run them whenever I have social and family business and won't be needing access to my working files for a couple of days.